-The enrolled subjects will be admitted at least 12 hours prior to the single dose of study drug.
-On the day of admission, the screening of alcohol/drugs and safety assessment of vital signs will be performed.
+The enrolled subjects will be admitted ≥ 12 hours before the administration of study drug(s).
+On the day of admission, screening for alcohol/drugs, a review of the inclusion/exclusion criteria, laboratory assessments of hematology, clinical chemistry, coagulation, urinalysis, and safety assessments of vital signs and weight will be performed.
 Smoking will be not allowed during the inpatient stay.